phillipberndt/fakexrandr/README.md

 other candidates, where there really is only one big monitor, but you'd want to split it anyway.

-With slight modifications, this library is also suited for developers willing to test multi-head behaviour without multiple monitors.
-Keep in mind that this library right now can not do more than split the monitor vertically in half.

 Installation
 ------------

 In most cases, simply run `make`, then install using `make install`.
-This will create a configuration which splits a monitor with the largest possible resolution that `xrandr` outputs at compile time into two virtual monitors.
+This will determine where the library should be installed and where the originals reside.
 Pay attention to any warnings/errors from the configure script.
 To compile the library, you will need the XRandR and X11 development packages for your distribution.

-To split the monitor into more than two screens, edit the `EXTRA_SCREENS` variable in the created `config.h` file.
+After installation, use the `manage.py` tool to create a configuration (in `~/.config/fakexrandr.bin`).

 For **Arch Linux**, there is a [PKGBUILD](https://aur.archlinux.org/packages/fakexrandr-git/) ([git](https://github.com/pschmitt/aur-fakexrandr-git)) by